Helicopter digitization: Sleek and innovative helicopters may dominate the skies

 Helicopter digitization context

 Data from health and usage monitoring systems (HUMS) are recorded to check every component on a helicopter—from rotors to gearboxes to brakes.
-As a result, operators are consistently updated and guided on maintaining their aircraft, leading to fewer incidents and accidents that can cost up to $39,000 per day to rectify.
-Other aircraft manufacturers such as United States (US) -based Sikorsky and France-based Safran also use HUMS to recommend parts replacements before crossing safety thresholds.
+As a result, operators are consistently updated and guided on maintaining their aircraft, leading to fewer incidents and accidents that can cost up to USD $39,000 per day to rectify.
+Other aircraft manufacturers such as US-based Sikorsky and France-based Safran also use HUMS to recommend parts replacements before crossing safety thresholds.

 Disruptive impact